bavalde/bav-github-blog/_posts/posts/2015-07-22-starting-a-new-github-blog.markdown

 ##Setup so far

 - The blog is created using [Jekyll](http://jekyllrb.com/) - a static site generator.
+I order to use this you must have [Ruby](https://www.ruby-lang.org/en/) with the Ruby [gem](https://rubygems.org/) package manager installed.
-- Found a theme that looked nice from Michael Rose (thanks!), see the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/theme-setup/) repo.
+- Found a Jekyll theme that looked nice from Michael Rose (thanks!), see the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/theme-setup/) repo.
-- Following the instructions I have forked and renamed the repo as [https://github.com/bavalde/bav-github-blog.git(]https://github.com/bavalde/bav-github-blog.git)
+- Following the theme instructions I have forked and renamed the repo as [https://github.com/bavalde/bav-github-blog.git](https://github.com/bavalde/bav-github-blog.git)
 - I must have made a mistake when deleting and then creating a new gh-branch (idea was to start with a clean working copy) because git started barfing at me so I did a hard reset origin -> gh-pages.
 - getting Jekyll and friends installed and working was very easy: "sudo gem install bundler" followed